List of festivals in Nigeria

-Festivals in Nigeria, some of which dates back to the period before the arrival of the major religions in her ethnically and culturally diverse society.
-The christian festivals and Islam festivals are often celebrated in ways that are unique to Nigeria or unique to the people of a locality.
+Festivals in Nigeria, some of which date back to the period before the arrival of the major religions in her ethnically and culturally diverse society.
+The Christian festivals and Islam festivals are often celebrated in ways that are unique to Nigeria or unique to the people of a locality.

 The Nigerian Tourism Development Corporation has been working with the states to bring more awareness and significance to the traditional festivals, which may become important sources of tourism revenue.
-There are more than 365 festivals in Nigeria according to the Minister of Information and Culture, Mr Lai Mohammed and government is working hard to harness these festivals as a way of showcasing and boosting the country's diverse cultures.
+There are more than 365 festivals in Nigeria according to the former Minister of Information and Culture, Mr Lai Mohammed.
+And the government is working hard to harness these festivals as a way of showcasing and boosting the country's diverse cultures.